Nuclear magnetic resonance: Nuclear spins and magnets

 Electron spin resonance (ESR) is a related technique in which transitions between electronic rather than nuclear spin levels are detected.
 The basic principles are similar but the instrumentation, data analysis, and detailed theory are significantly different.
 Moreover, there is a much smaller number of molecules and materials with unpaired electron spins that exhibit ESR (or electron paramagnetic resonance (EPR)) absorption than those that have NMR absorption spectra.
 On the other hand, ESR has much higher signal per spin than NMR does.

 Values of spin angular momentum

 Nuclear spin is an intrinsic angular momentum that is quantized.
-This means that the magnitude of this angular momentum is quantized (i.e. S can only take on a restricted range of values), and also that the x, y, and z-components of the angular momentum are quantized, being restricted to integer or half-integer multiples of ħ.
+This means that the magnitude of this angular momentum is quantized (i.e. S can only take on a restricted range of values), and also that the x, y, and z-components of the angular momentum are quantized, being restricted to integer or half-integer multiples of ħ, the reduced Planck constant.
 The integer or half-integer quantum number associated with the spin component along the z-axis or the applied magnetic field is known as the magnetic quantum number, m, and can take values from +S to −S, in integer steps.
 Hence for any given nucleus, there are a total of 2S + 1 angular momentum states.